bluefireteam/audioplayers/README.md

 Then, if you want to dig deeper, our code is very well documented with dartdocs, so check [our API reference](https://pub.dev/documentation/audioplayers/latest/) or the codebase itself on your IDE (or on GitHub).

 If something is not clear on our docs, please send a PR to help us improve.

+## Help

+If you have any problems, please follow these steps before opening an issue.

+1. Carefully read the [Getting Started tutorial](https://github.com/bluefireteam/audioplayers/blob/main/getting_started.md) before anything else.
+Re-read if necessary.
+1. Check our [Troubleshooting Guide](https://github.com/bluefireteam/audioplayers/blob/main/troubleshooting.md) for solutions for most problems.
+1. If you have a missing feature report or feature request, please first check the [Feature Parity Table](https://github.com/bluefireteam/audioplayers/blob/main/feature_parity_table.md) to understand our roadmap and what we know is missing.
+We love contributions!
+1. Join [Blue Fire's Discord server](https://discord.gg/5unKpdQD78) and ask for directions.
+Maybe it's not a bug, or it's a known issue.
+1. If you are more comfortable with StackOverflow, you can also create a question there.
+Add the [flutter-audioplayers tag](https://stackoverflow.com/questions/tagged/flutter-audioplayers), so that anyone following the tag can help out.
+1. If the issue still persists, go to the [create an issue](https://github.com/bluefireteam/audioplayers/issues/new/choose) page and follow the step-by-step there before submitting.
+1. If the step-by-step there doesn't give you any help, then proceed to create the issue **following the template**.
+Do not skip mandatory sections.
+Do not include the literal text of the template, rather replace the sections with what they should contain.

+Any issues created not following the list above can be flagged or closed by our team.

+## Feature Parity Table

+Not all features are available on all platforms.
+[Click here](https://github.com/bluefireteam/audioplayers/blob/main/feature_parity_table.md) to see a table relating what features can be used on each target.

+Feel free to use it for ideas for possible PRs and contributions you can help with on our roadmap!
+If you are submitting a PR, don't forget to update the table.

 ## Support